bitnami/charts/bitnami/minio/README.md

 ### To 7.0.0

 This version introduces pod and container securityContext support.
 The previous configuration of `securityContext` has moved to `podSecurityContext` and `containerSecurityContext`.
 Apart from this case, no issues are expected to appear when upgrading.

+## To 6.0.0

+This version updates MinIO&reg; to major version 2021.

 ### To 5.0.0